A Feynman-kac Formula Approach for Computing Expectations and Threshold Crossing Probabilities of Non-smooth Stochastic Dynamical Systems: Motivations and Goal

-\end{itemize} An explanation similar to what was provided above for the elasto-plastic problem (in terms of plastic state, variance of the plastic deformation and correlations) applies to the obstacle problem (in terms of mean kinetic energy, variance of the integral of the displacement and correlations).
+} \end{itemize} An explanation similar to what was provided above for the elasto-plastic problem (in terms of plastic state, variance of the plastic deformation and correlations) applies to the obstacle problem (in terms of mean kinetic energy, variance of the integral of the displacement, correlations \lmxxx{and probabilities of threshold crossings for the integral of the displacement}).